Al Jazeera has denounced Egypt's decision on Thursday to extend Mahmoud Hussein’s detention by 45 days, demanding his unconditional release.

-Hussein, an Egyptian who lives in Qatar, was stopped, questioned and arrested by the Egyptian authorities on December 20 after travelling to Cairo for a holiday.
+Hussein, an Egyptian national based in Qatar, was stopped, questioned and arrested by authorities on December 20, after travelling to Cairo for a holiday.

-Five days after his initial arrest, Egypt's interior ministry accused him of "incitement against state institutions and broadcasting false news with the aim of spreading chaos".
+Five days after his initial arrest, Egypt's interior ministry accused him of "disseminating false news and receiving monetary funds from foreign authorities in order to defame the state's reputation".

-Al Jazeera has rejected all of the allegations against him and condemned those who forced him into false "confessions" made on video.
+Al Jazeera has rejected the allegations against him and urges his unconditional release.

-The network urges Egypt to release him immediately.
-It also said it holds the Egyptian authorities responsible for his safety and wellbeing.
+The Al Jazeera Media Network said in a statement on Thursday that it holds the Egyptian authorities responsible for his safety and well-being.

 Over the past few years, Egyptian authorities have arrested several Al Jazeera employees, raising concerns over media freedom in the country.